honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

 - Click the "Export" button to save the current visualization as a PNG image

 ### Managing Entities

-- Use the "Add," "Edit," and "Delete" buttons located near or under the list of entities to manage them.
+1. Use the "Add" and "Delete" buttons located under the list of entities to manage them.
-- When adding a new entity, default reasonable values for its dimensions will be auto-set.
-- Updated or newly added entities will immediately become available for drag-and-drop.
+2. When adding a new entity by pressing the add button, the user will provide the name of the entity and the application will auto set its default reasonable values for its dimensions.
+The new entity added will immediately become available for drag-and-drop.
-- Deleted entities will no longer appear in the sidebar.
+3. Deleted entities will be removed in the list immediately.

 ## Technical Details